-With stage one of MU well underway and stage two poised to begin early in 2014, AAFP News Now recently sat down with family physician David Kibbe, M.D., of Oriental, N.C., to discuss a key component of stage two -- "direct exchange" of health information.
+With stage one of MU well underway and stage two poised to begin early in 2014, AAFP News Now recently sat down with family physician David C. Kibbe, M.D., M.B.A., of Oriental, N.C., to discuss a key component of stage two -- "Direct exchange" of health information.

 Kibbe is nationally recognized for his health information technology (IT) expertise.
 He is the president and CEO of the nonprofit organization DirectTrust and serves as a senior adviser to the AAFP on health IT issues.

 Q. How would you define the term Direct exchange for family physicians?

 A. Direct exchange is just like regular e-mail, but with an added layer of security and trust-in-identity operating behind the scenes.
 This makes Direct exchange of messages and attachments suitable for electronic sharing of personal health information.
 Put simply, this is a way for users of two separate EHR systems to send and receive information securely.

 The Health Insurance Portability and Accountability Act requires that the transfer of such information remain confidential at all times and across geographic and health IT vendor boundaries.

 - Direct exchange of health information is a key component of meaningful use stage two, which begins in January.